spielhuus/lungan/README.md

 # TODO

-- catch error when ipython could not be found
-- support for images
-- is completion support needed?
-- tools calling
-- chromadb integration
-- refactor logger
 - dont execute luarocks when in neovim
 - add openrouter prices to cmp description
 - create api doc